بسم الله الرحمن الرحیم

 Tip #1: Maintain an Attainable, Progressive, Consistent Pace

-When we feel our iman fluctuate, it’s easy to fall into the temptation to give up halfway or abandon the good deeds that we’ve done.
-For example, we experienced that iman-rush during Ramadhan and were able to complete the Qur’an within that month alhamdulillah.
-But after Eid, when we return to our normal routine, we find ourselves struggling to keep up with our previous Ramadhan pace.
-The abundance of good deeds that we did last Ramadhan become just too hard for us to maintain, so we start thinking “Oh what’s the use” and eventually give up.
+When we feel our iman decreases or fluctuates, it’s easy to fall into the temptation to give up halfway, or to abandon the good deeds that we’ve managed to accomplish previously before the iman-dip.
+For example, most of us experienced that iman-rush during Ramadhan, where we were able to complete the Qur’an within that month alhamdulillah.
+But when Eid comes, or when we return to our normal routine, we find ourselves struggling to keep up with our previous Ramadhan pace.
+The abundance of good deeds that we managed to do last Ramadhan have become just too hard for us to maintain after Ramadhan.
+So we start thinking, “Oh what’s the use” and give up.
 What should we do?

 “Religion is very easy